Sharknado (film series): Sharknado 5: Global Swarming (2017)

 A fifth Sharknado film was confirmed in October 2016, and was released on August 6, 2017.
 The title was going to be Sharknado 5...
-Earth 0, but on June 1, 2017, the title was unveiled to be Sharknado 5: Global Swarming with the tagline "Make America Bait Again", a reference to the slogan "Make America Great Again" by President Donald Trump.
+Earth 0, but on June 1, 2017, the title was unveiled to be Sharknado 5: Global Swarming with the tagline "Make America Bait Again", a reference to the political slogan "Make America Great Again" popularized by then-President Donald Trump.
 Ian Ziering and Tara Reid reprised their roles as Fin Shepard and April Wexler.
 Cassie Scerbo also reprised for this installment.
 Filming occurred in more than 5 countries, including the UK, Australia and Bulgaria.
 This storyline depicts Fin and his allies accidentally unleashing a new wave of sharknados when they deactivate an ancient device that was actually keeping the Sharknados in check, the subsequent storms escalating to the point that they devastate the planet, leaving only Fin alive, until he is met by a time-displaced version of his son Gil.